andylvua/myshell/README.md

 > **Note**
 >
-> `myshell` incorporates a robust alias expansion mechanism that prevents infinite alias expansion loops.
+> Aliases can appear in alias itself. `myshell` incorporates a robust alias expansion mechanism that prevents infinite alias expansion loops.
-> Also, aliases can appear in aliases itself.